ebenezerdon/expense-appwrite/tutorial.md

-# Building an Expense Tracker with Svelte and Appwrite
+# Building an expense tracker with Svelte and Appwrite

 In this tutorial, we'll build a full-stack expense tracking application with features like user authentication and expense management.
 You'll learn how to: